 plural viragoes or viragos

-1: a loud overbearing woman : TERMAGANT
+1: an overbearing or nagging woman : TERMAGANT

 2: a woman of great stature, strength, and courage.
-Courtesy of Merriam-Webster

-As a psychotherapist, I know that I’m not alone and many people also struggle from this kind of thinking.
-I am keenly aware of how my inner critic is my worst enemy and how it holds me back more than anything else.
-As a woman of a certain age, I wanted to explore that sense of vulnerability, especially as it relates to my body and sexuality.
+As a psychotherapist, I know that I’m not alone.
+Many people struggle with this kind of thinking.
+I am keenly aware of how the inner critic is my worst enemy.
+In fact, it holds me back more than anything else.
+As a “woman of a certain age,” I want to explore the sense of vulnerability, especially as it relates to my body and sexuality.
 I wanted to start a conversation around every woman’s power, something she has no matter her age, body type, or general wear and tear from birthing and feeding children.
 But I didn’t realize just how much the choice to pose for the centerfold would impact me.

 My work is about empowering people to be the best version of themselves.
-In fact, that is one of the reasons why I dedicate a significant amount of my work to showing how cannabis, if used properly, can relieve certain mental health symptoms.
-To me, doing this centerfold was about owning all of my power (including my sexuality), while reminding readers that women are vibrant and worthy of so much, no matter their age.
+In fact, that is one of the reasons why I dedicate a significant amount of my work to showing how cannabis, when used properly, can relieve certain mental health symptoms.
+To me, doing this centerfold was about owning all of my power, including my sexuality.
+And, reminding readers that women are vibrant and worthy of so much more than ageism.

 Despite my excitement to break the mold, I wasn’t expecting to meet my own demons.
 The day of the shoot was an exciting time.
 It was thrilling to sit as others style my hair and makeup.
 It is a special way to feel pretty, like a dream for my teenage self.
 I’ve always struggled with my insecurities and my body especially.
 But nothing could prepare me for the onslaught of my inner critic.
 As a clinician, I know that cannabis can lower one’s defense mechanisms.
 But, I didn’t realize that I was supposed to smoke and keep doing so gleefully until my anxiety and that inner critic is screaming her words of destruction.